 Phenolphthalein is a pH indicator that turns colors in reaction to bases.
 When you poured the four glasses back into the pitcher, the phenolphthalein reacted to the sodium carbonate, a base, and turned the solution to pink “lemonade.”
 To change it back to “water,” all you had to do was add the acidic vinegar, which lowered the pH and turned the phenolphthalein colorless again.

+Why should only one mad scientist have all the fun?
+Let everyone in on the fun with these science party activity ideas.
 Spread out a disposable plastic tablecloth, pass out some lab aprons, and let your guests get to work!
-Here are a few fun projects for party-goers:
+Here are a few fun science party projects for party-goers:

 Everybody loves secret messages!
 With adult supervision, let party guests write a note for another guest on white paper using a Q-tip dipped in phenolphthalein solution.
 Once everyone has finished their message, pass the notes and let the recipient spray the paper with Windex.
 The message will appear bright pink!
 Phenolphthalein is a pH indicator that turns pink in the presence of bases, like Windex.
 Find other ways to write secret messages in our invisible inks project.